thanhphu/FollowerMaze/README.md

 ## The Solution
 Written in C# using features available in the latest version (6.0).
 It utilizes BackgroundWorker, Threads and Events to avoid blocking and deliver events as soon as they happen.

-Method-by-method documentation can be viewed [in markdown format](Docs/FollowerMazeServer.GeneratedXmlDoc.md)
+Method-by-method documentation can be viewed [in markdown format](Docs/FollowerMazeServer.GeneratedXmlDoc.md).
+Code style has been checked with Visual Studio's built-in code analysis tool
 ###The EventListener
 Controller class, manage all listeners that continously run in the thread pool
 ####EventDispatchWorker